Endorsement Process for Rhodes, Marshall, and Mitchell

 Applicants complete this form to request access to Penn's Canvas site for the Rhodes, Marshall, and Mitchell and other major scholarships.
 After reading the Getting Started section of the Canvas syllabus, applicants submit a Request for Endorsement form to CURF, indicating the fellowships and degree programs to which they wish to apply.
 These program choices are preliminary and can be changed as applicants sharpen their focus.
 When uploading your resume, please use the following document naming convention: lastname_firstname

-Potential applicants for Penn Endorsement planning to begin graduate study in Fall 2020 should promptly submit their Request for Endorsement.
-Applicants who submit their Request for Endorsement form as soon as possible, receive first-choice of a potential Fellowship Advisor.
-Applicants are therefore encouraged to submit this form as soon as possible – ideally no later than Spring semester of the year they are applying for university endorsement (i.e., Applicants should start planning over a year before they wish to begin their graduate program in the UK or Ireland).
+Potential applicants for Penn Endorsement planning to begin graduate study in Fall 2021 should promptly submit their Request for Endorsement.
+Applicants who submit .
+Applicants are encouraged to submit their Request for Endorsement form as soon as possible to receive first-choice of a potential Fellowship Advisor.
+Ideally applicants should submit no later than Spring semester of the year they are applying for university endorsement (i.e., Applicants should start planning over a year before they wish to begin their graduate program in the UK or Ireland).
 The earlier applicants begin, the more time they have to prepare a strong application.
-Applicants who submit a Request for Endorsement by June 30 will be assigned a Fellowship Advisor who will help the applicant clarify goals, values and purposes, assist with application details, and draft the letter of endorsement on behalf of the University.
-Applicants who submit a Request for Endorsement form after June 30 are not guaranteed a fellowship advisor, but will be considered for university endorsement and assigned a fellowship advisor (subject to advisor availability).
 After July 1, candidates must email Dr. Wallace Genser at CURF to be considered for endorsement.

-Completed applications (including all essays, forms, letters of recommendation, and transcripts) are due to CURF NO LATER THAN 4:00PM AUGUST 15, 2019, for applicants wishing to begin their graduate study in the UK or Ireland in Fall 2020.
+Completed applications (including all essays, forms, letters of recommendation, and transcripts) are due to CURF NO LATER THAN 4:00PM AUGUST 1, 2020 (TENTATIVE deadline), for applicants wishing to begin their graduate study in the UK or Ireland in Fall 2021.